MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-cross-cutting-issues.md

 ### Recommendations

-- Automate continuous integration, continuous delivery (CI/CD) pipelines for all application components.
+- Automate continuous integration and continuous delivery (CI/CD) pipelines for all application components.
 - Automate application management activities, such as patching and monitoring.
 - Use declarative management semantics, such as Infrastructure as code (IaC), instead of over imperative approaches.
 - Prioritize templating over scripting.
-Defer to scripting only when using templates isn't possible.
+Defer to scripting only when using templates is not possible.

 ## Azure roadmap alignment

-Azure is constantly evolving and there are frequent updates to services, features, and regional availability.
-Keeping track of the updates might help you make informed decisions about the application trajectory.
+Azure is constantly evolving through frequent updates to services, features, and regional availability.
+It is therefore important to align the target architecture with Azure platform roadmaps to inform an optimal application trajectory.
 For example, making sure that the required services and features are available within the chosen deployment regions.

-See [Azure updates](https://azure.microsoft.com/updates/) for latest information about services and features.
+Refer to [Azure updates](https://azure.microsoft.com/updates/) for the latest information about new services and features.

 ### Recommendations